jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 CDNs may run by third-party providers, and you are charged for data transfers in and out of the CDN.

-AWS cloudfront is a CDN
+AWS cloudfront is a CDN.

 ## Resiliency